To view Eli’s BFA Thesis Exhibition, Mount Eye, check out our Flickr page.

 Any good experiences here in the art dept?

 I’ve had tons of good experiences here!
 I don’t even know where to begin.
-I’ve made a ton of life long friends here.
-I’ve had a great amount of opportunities to travel.
+I’ve made a ton of lifelong friends here.
+I’ve had a great number of opportunities to travel.
 I met my boyfriend here.
-There are always opportunities to show your work within in the gallery or working outside the gallery with the Holiday Art Sale or extracurricular.
+There are always opportunities to show your work within the gallery or work outside the gallery with the Holiday Art Sale or extracurricular.
 We also founded our own design club here which is kind of amazing.
 There are so many I can’t narrow it down to one specific story.

 What is your club called?

-It’s called GRID which stand for Getting Rebels Into Design.
-It’s mainly focused around graphic design but anyone is welcome to join no matter what your interests are.
+It’s called GRID which stands for Getting Rebels Into Design.
+It’s mainly focused on graphic design but anyone is welcome to join no matter what their interests are.
 We mainly talk about graphic design, plan trips that relate to graphic design, production companies, or ad agencies in the area or conferences.
-During the holiday art sale, which usually falls around the Thanksgiving and Christmas holiday season, we sell a variety of student made gift cards, postcards, posters, and other items that would cater to that market.
+During the holiday art sale, which usually falls around the Thanksgiving and Christmas holiday season, we sell a variety of student-made gift cards, postcards, posters, and other items that would cater to that market.

 “Our main objective is to just foster a community of student designers here at the University.
 The industry is huge and can kind of seem daunting at times for those just beginning their path towards design as a career, so our prerogative is to just foster that interest and maybe demystify some of the anxiety about the industry.

 There was the Crop Conference last year which was in Baton Rouge.
 Crop is a graphic design conference that is mainly geared towards people in the industry already, but we went as a group of students.
 So, it was really enlightening to see the setting of people already established in the industry and how they come together outside of their workspace.